Meet a Specialist: Teresa C. Chen, M.D.

 Dr. Chen recalled one patient—a young teenage athlete—who came to her with juvenile open angle glaucoma.
 The patient already had lost sight in one eye because the glaucoma had irreversibly clouded her vision to the point where she could not see images anymore, only light.
 To prevent vision loss in the patient’s other healthy eye, Dr. Chen performed a trabeculectomy, which prevented the glaucoma from worsening and enabled the patient to stop all her glaucoma medications.
 “I was truly inspired by this patient,” Dr. Chen reflected.
 “Her great maturity was simply outstanding, and I was so glad to be a part of her being able to be back out playing sports again.”

 Dr. Chen graduated number one from the Rensselaer Polytechnic Institute-Albany Medical College’s Six-Year Accelerated Medical Program in 1993, and subsequently completed a residency in ophthalmology at the University of Illinois Eye and Ear Infirmary.
 She then completed a fellowship in glaucoma at Mass.
 Eye and Ear.
-She is currently the President of the Chandler-Grant Glaucoma Society, which is the Harvard Medical School glaucoma fellowship alumni society.
-As a part of her presidency, Dr. Chen organized a 2013 glaucoma symposium which was held at Mass Eye and Ear and which featured international speakers who seek to integrate research and clinical disciplines that will aid in the prevention of blindness from glaucoma.
+She has served as President of the Chandler-Grant Glaucoma Society, which is the Harvard Medical School glaucoma fellowship alumni society.
+As a part of her presidency, Dr. Chen initiated CME accreditation of a biennial glaucoma symposium which is held at Mass Eye and Ear and which features international speakers who seek to integrate research and clinical disciplines that will aid in the prevention of blindness from glaucoma.

 As an Associate Professor of Ophthalmology at Harvard Medical School, Dr. Chen is grateful to continue giving back to the community by teaching medical students, resident and fellows.
 She shares her in-depth glaucoma knowledge around the world through her glaucoma book entitled, Glaucoma Surgery, which is published by Elsevier.